Probing the anomalous tqgamma couplings in photon-proton collisions: Theoretical Formalism

-For the processes in this study, we applied different cutoffs to make the distinction of the SM cross section with the new physics clearer.
-For this purpose, we first applied $p_{t}^{\textit{l},{{\nu}_\textit{l}},b,j ,\bar{j}}> 20$ and $|\eta |^{\textit{l},b,j ,\bar{j},{\gamma}}<2.5$ for the cut off named cut1.
-Here, pt is the transverse momenta of the relevant particles while $\eta$ is the pseudorapidty.
-In addition, the four different transverse momentum values of the photon, which is the final state particle, $p_{t}^{\gamma}>20$ GeV, $p_{t}^{\gamma}>30$ GeV, $p_{t}^{\gamma}>40$ GeV and $p_{t}^{\gamma}>50$ GeV have been applied together with cut1, and these cut-offs are named as cut2, cut3, cut4 and cut5, respectively.
-By applying these different cut offs, we investigated the suppressing effect of the photon's transverse momentum on the SM cross section.
+Furthermore, in order to examine the $p_{t}^{\gamma}$ effect between 0-50 GeV in more detail, the four different transverse momenta values of the photon $p_{t}^{\gamma}>20 $ GeV, $p_{t}^{\gamma}>30$ GeV, $p_{t}^{\gamma}>40$ GeV and $p_{t}^{\gamma}>50$ GeV have been selected together with cut1, and these cuts are named as cut2, cut3, cut4 and cut5, respectively.
+By applying these different cuts, we investigated the suppressing effect of the photon's transverse momenta on the SM cross section.
 The relevant cuts are given in Table 1.